borkdude/blog/posts/speeding-up-builds-fs-modified-since.md

 launching a JVM entirely.
 But also within the `build.clj` which runs inside of a JVM the same technique can be used.

 Here is one more example of how I used `fs/modified-since` to skip a `lein uberjar` invocation.

 ```
 build-server {:doc "Produces lsp server standalone jar"
               :depends [java1.8 update-project-clj -uberjar]
-              :task (when (seq (fs/modified-since -uberjar ["server/project.clj" "server/src"]))
+              :task (when (seq (fs/modified-since -uberjar ["server/project.clj"
+                                                            "server/src"]))
                       (shell {:dir "server"}
                         "lein with-profiles -user do clean, uberjar"))}
 ```

-The usage of this function isn't tied to any specific build system or scenario: it's just a comparison of some files with another bunch of files, which makes it generally applicable wherever you want to save some time in rebuilding.
-This form of optimization does come with a trade-off: e.g. when you forget to specify `deps.edn` or so, you might get a false positive 'nothing to do here'.
+The usage of this function isn't tied to any specific build system or scenario: it's just a comparison of some files with another bunch of files, which makes it generally applicable.
+This form of optimization does come with a trade-off: e.g. when you forget to take into account changes to `deps.edn` or so, you might get a false positive 'nothing to do here'.
 It might be a good idea to put `.cpcache` in the fileset in a `deps.edn` project as a sign that the classpath changed.
 As a part of [TDEPS-83](https://clojure.atlassian.net/browse/TDEPS-83), which will land in the [clojure CLI](https://clojure.org/guides/deps_and_cli) soon (and soon after that in `bb` itself via [deps.clj](https://github.com/borkdude/deps.clj)), even transitive `:local/root` changes will be picked up in this directory.

 Hope you enjoyed this little write-up about `fs/modified-since`.
 Thanks again to JUXT Mach where I got the inspiration from.